AnimaApp/docs/src/v3/export/08-custom-domain.md

 >**❗️Important**:
 >
->- Your domain provider's settings should only have these two records to avoid any conflicts
+>- To avoid any conflicts, your domain provider's settings should only have these two Anima records.
+Please delete any other existing record
 >
 >- Domain changes can take between a few minutes to a few hours to take effect